 Bayern Munich 2-0 Sao Paulo: Battling Bavarians dispatch Brazilians in Audi Cup semi-final

-Goals from substitutes Mario Mandzukic and Mitchell Weiser saw the hosts record a victory over Paulo Autuori's side to book a place in tomorrow's final against Manchester City
+Second-half goals from substitutes Mandzukic and Weiser saw the hosts record a comfortable victory over Paulo Autuori's side to set up a clash with Manchester City

 By Ryan Bailey

-However, the introduction of Mandzukic for Claudio Pizarro at half-time spurred the German champions into life as they hit the front just 10 minutes into the second period as the Croatian striker volleyed home Arjen Robben's cross before Weiser sealed the win with a late strike.
+However, the introduction of Mario Mandzukic for Claudio Pizarro at half-time sparked the German champions into life and they hit the front just 10 minutes into the second period when the Croatian striker volleyed home Arjen Robben's cross, before Mitchell Weiser sealed the win with a late strike.

 As the half wore on, Bayern increased the tempo and went inches from taking a deserved lead on 38 minutes.
-Phillip Lahm, operating in midfield, got to the by-line before picking out Pizarro but his goal bound effort was hacked off the line.
+Philipp Lahm, operating in midfield, got to the end-line before picking out Claudio Pizarro, but his goal-bound effort was hacked off the line.

 The same pattern continued after the interval but the introduction of Mandzukic provided the hosts with a different attacking dimension.
 The Croatian striker headed Robben’s cross narrowly over with his first touch before converting his sides’ dominance into a deserved lead with a composed finish.

 The breakthrough seemed to ignite Guardiola’s side and another eye-catching move involving Mandzukic, Ribery and Lahm nearly gifted Robben a goal but the delivery was just out of reach.